Thorough due diligence is the foundation of informed decision-making in corporate transactions.

 #1 Risk identification

-The main purpose of a due diligence checklist is to identify potential risks and legal issues with a company's operations, contracts, intellectual property, compliance, and regulatory matters.
+The main purpose of a due diligence report or checklist is to identify potential risks and legal issues with a company's operations, contracts, intellectual property, compliance, and regulatory matters.
 It ensures that the in-house counsel doesn't overlook anything critical that can have any negative impact later on.

 #2 Compliance verification